mikejsavage/pdb/README.md

 --------

 pdb uses lua-symmetric, which uses libsodium's secretbox to secure your passwords.
-It also uses lua-arc4random, which uses `arc4random` pulled from LibreSSL for generating passwords.
+It also uses lua-arc4random, which uses LibreSSL's `arc4random` for generating passwords.
+In short, lua-symmetric uses standard, modern crypto.

 It prompts you for your password when you are adding it rather than passing it as a command line argument so people can't grab it from `ps`,